alcash55/KT/README.md

 # Royalty VS Code Theme

-This theme is available on the
+This theme is available on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Alcash55.kingtheme)

+## Inspiration

 Inspiration for this theme came from colors of royalty during the 16th-19th centuries.
 During these times the colors represented: